jingjing-0919/Edge-Quantile-Queries/README.md

     /* reserach project objective: minMax or minAvg
      */
     public static String RelaxMethod = "minMax";

+    /* excute code on single machine or multiple machine !!! notice: if you want to excute code on multiple machine,you should do as follow:
+     (1) change useSocet = True
+     (2) change BaseStationFile = "./Resources/BaseStation/BaseStations_Socket.txt"
+     (3) use default parameters for others
+     (3) set the ip_address in "./Resources/BaseStation/BaseStations_Socket.txt"
+     (4) run  ./src/Socket/Worker on every machine
+     (5) run  ./src/Experiment/Entrance.java on one machine
+     */
+    public static boolean useSocket = false;
 ```

 The repository contains a good number of algorithms for comparisons, which are described as follows.